nub340/DreamsOfAJaguar/README.md

 # Dreams of a Jaguar
-Ancient Mayan themed side-scrolling video game with a twist: All of the enemy units are dynamically generated via Stable Diffusion!
+Ancient Mayan themed side-scrolling video game with a twist: All the enemy units are dynamically generated via Stable Diffusion!

 **Final project for Harvard edX CS50P ending Dec.
 30, 2022.**

 #### Video Demo: <URL_HERE>

 ## Description:
-Try to survive as long as possible by jumping over, crouching under, and/or attacking enemy units.
+Try to survive for as long as possible by jumping over, crouching under, and/or attacking enemy units.

 ### Controls ###
 - Jump - ```UP```